 Public sector banks make up the largest category of banks in the Indian banking system.
 There are 28 public sector banks in India.
-They include the SBI and its associate banks and nationalised banks.
-Nationalised banks are governed by the Banking Companies (Acquisition and Transfer of
+They include the SBI and its seven associate banks and 19 nationalised banks and one other public sector.
+Nationalised banks are governed by the Banking Companies (Acquisition and Transfer of Undertakings) Acts of 1970 and 1980.
+The banks nationalised under the Banking Companies (Acquisition and Transfer of Undertakings) Acts of 1970 and 1980 are referred to as "corresponding new banks".